Risingson/eveeyedocs/docs/sharing/jumpbridges.md

  - Paste it to eveeye window from directional or overview.
 If you got a list of copied JBs line by line you can paste them all at once.

 ## Routing
-When clicking a jumpbridge connection you got three options to choose from
+Since there is a limit of 50 connections on the routing endpoint of EVE you can set which jumpbridges you want to use for routing.
+When clicking a jumpbridge connection you got three options to choose from:
 |  |  |
 |--|--|
 | Red JB | Will show red on the map.
 Not used for routing. |